ReDI-School/js-berlin-2019-fall/slides/lesson17.md

 // locations of BVG stations by name function getLocations(name){
-  // logic to retrive the location
+  // logic to retrieve the location
   // ...
   // ...
   return location